OkayAlright/MinNo/extras/documentation.md

      let exampleIntArray : arrayt[int]  = [1,2,3,4,5];

-     let exampleString : arrayt[char]  = "This is how a string is declared.\n";
+     let exampleString : array[char]  = "This is how a string is declared.\n";

      Arrays are index using zero-indexing by referencing the arrays ID with a integer corresponding the the index you want wrapped in square brackets after it.

 ### 2.0.2 Operators

-The arithmatic operators in MinNo are the standard "+", "-", "*", and "/".
-They are additon, subtraction, multiplication, and division respectively.
+The arithmetic operators in MinNo are the standard "+", "-", "*", and "/".
+They are addition, subtraction, multiplication, and division respectively.
 There are infix boolean operators as well:

 * == : check to see if the numbers on both side are equal, in which case true, otherwise false.